-This vegetable lasagna is a reader favorite!
-Tender vegetables, a light tomato sauce, and lots of cheese make this the best vegetable lasagna recipe, ever.
-Jump to the Vegetable Lasagna Recipe or watch our video to see how we make it.
+This vegetable lasagna recipe is a reader favorite!
+Tender vegetables, a light and flavorful tomato sauce, and lots of cheese make this the best veggie lasagna ever.
+Jump to the Vegetable Lasagna Recipe

-We Honestly Think This Is The Best Lasagna Recipe, Ever
+We Honestly Think This Is The Best Lasagna Recipe

-I know that saying that this is the “best lasagna, ever” is a bold statement, but we truly believe it.
-I love lasagna in all it’s forms.
-We’ve shared a variety of them including a meaty beef and sausage lasagna, this healthier spinach and mushroom lasagna, our extra easy no-fuss lasagna and even this creamy chicken lasagna with white sauce and while they are all delicious, it’s this easy vegetable lasagna that truly has my heart.
+I know that saying this is the “best lasagna ever” is a bold statement, but we genuinely believe it.
+I love lasagna in all its forms.
+We’ve shared a variety of them, including a meaty beef and sausage lasagna, this five cheese lasagna, our extra easy no-fuss lasagna, and even this creamy chicken lasagna with white sauce.
+While they are all delicious, it’s this easy vegetable lasagna that truly has my heart.

 - This veggie lasagna is easy to make, made from scratch, and calls for simple ingredients.